Tourism Potential in Pakistan

 - “Chaqchan Mosque” meaning a Miraculous Mosque in the city of Khaplu.

-- “Kargah Buddha” a carving of the Buddha in a Mountain in Baltistan.
+- “Kargah Buddha” is a carving of the Buddha in a Mountain in Baltistan.

 - “Kartarpur Corridor” to grant visa-free access to Gurdwara Darbar Sahib Kartarpur.